29 Min Read

 Chemical Bonds Responsible for the Interaction/Reaction

-1. Electrostatic bonds: These are the result of the attraction between the oppositely charged ionic groups of two protein side chains, such as an ionised amino group (NH4 +) on a lysine residue in the Ab and an ionised carboxyl group (COO_) on an aspartate residue in the Ag.
+1. Electrostatic bonds: Electrostatic bonds arise from the attraction between oppositely charged ionic groups of two protein side chains.
+For example, an ionized amino group (NH4+) on lysine in the antibody can interact with an ionized carboxyl group (COO-) on an aspartate residue in the antigen.

 Types of Antigen-Antibody Interaction/Reaction